carnarez/astdocs/astdocs.md

 The behaviour of this little stunt can be modified via environment variables:

+- `ASTDOCS_DRY_RUN` to parse and render everything in the background, but only show the list of the encountered objects.
 - `ASTDOCS_FOLD_ARGS_AFTER` to fold long object (function/method) definitions (many
   parameters).
 Defaults to 88 characters, [`black`](https://github.com/psf/black)
   [recommended](https://www.youtube.com/watch?v=wf-BqAjZb8M&t=260s&ab_channel=PyCon2015)